Skip to content

 Students in dual language classrooms are empowered when they have opportunities to use their second language skills in relevant ways.
 Integrating global themes into language and academic instruction allows them to develop as global citizens and gives them the tools they need to become changemakers in their communities and beyond.

-At Participate Learning, we are committed to ensuring equitable access to quality programming for students that supports their academic success and development as global leaders.
-If you are interested in learning more about our dual language programs, check out our webpage and contact us.
+At Participate Learning, we are committed to ensuring equitable access to quality programming for students that support their academic success and development as global leaders.
+If you are interested in learning more about our dual language programs, check out our latest ebook: Building Bilingual Education Programs.

 Share this Post